pchemguy/spec-kit/templates/decompose/capabilities.md

 ### Capability Model

-All capability anchors MUST belong to exactly one of:
+A capability MUST be classified as:

-1. **Core User Capability** — represents primary user intent.
+- **Core User Capability** — if it defines primary user intent and core state semantics.
-2. **Non-Functional and Form-Factor (NFFF) Aspect** — derived from NFFF aspects meeting NFFF Promotion Requirements.
-3. **Supporting Functional Capability** — domain functionality supporting the core user capability without introducing a distinct NFFF dimension.
+- **Supporting Functional Capability** — if it affects, governs, validates, or transforms core state and provides functionality required to make the core user capability usable, complete, or coherent.
+- **Non-Functional and Form-Factor (NFFF) Aspect** — if it defines user access, interaction form, environment, or experience without affecting core state.

+#### Core User Capability

+**Definition**

+Represents primary user intent and defines the core state and its transformations.

+**Role**

+* anchors *why the system exists*
+* defines domain intent and core state semantics
+* drives decomposition of domain behavior

+**Important**

+Sate semantics and its transformations are key implementation details belonging to data/domain modeling.
+Target description may or may not provide any desired constrains on domain modeling.
+Throughout the capability decomposition process, target **state** should generally remain abstract/conceptual and primarily used for identifying supporting functional capabilities as distinct from NFFF aspects.

+---

+#### Supporting Functional Capability

+**Definition**

+Represents core-state-affecting, core-state-governing, or core-state-focused functionality required to make the core user capability usable, correct, and coherent.

+**Role**

+* ensures observability, correctness, completeness, and recoverability
+* remains within the same user mental model

+**Important properties**

+* operates on or governs core state
+* includes control, validation, and recovery logic
+* MUST NOT introduce a new form, access mode, or environment

+---

 The LLM MUST:

 - identify core user capabilities first;
+- identify supporting functional capabilities next;
-- classify and promote NFFF aspects next;
+- classify and promote NFFF aspects last;
-- derive supporting functional capabilities last;
 - ensure no capability mixes multiple categories.

+A NFFF Capability Anchor MUST NOT:

+- mutate the core state;
+- define core-state transition rules;
+- participate in domain evaluation semantics;
+- govern acceptance, rejection, or transformation of core data.

+All such behavior beyond the primary user intent belongs to Supporting Functional Capabilities.

 ---